atlassian/fluent-plugin-kinesis-aggregation/README.md

 A unique identifier that is used by third parties when [assuming roles](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) in their customers' accounts.
 Use this option with `role_arn` for third party cross account access.
-For detail, please see [How to Use an External ID When Granting Access to Your AWS Resources to a Third Party](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).
+For details, please see [How to Use an External ID When Granting Access to Your AWS Resources to a Third Party](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).

 ### region